peterjwest/clean-sweep/README.md

 };
 ```

-You could also disable the `CONTENT_VALIDATION` rule entirely:
+You could also disable all `CONTENT_VALIDATION` rules entirely:

 ```js
 export default {